asifprofessionalboy/Test/README.md

 https://localhost:7153/faceApi/tiny_face_detector_model-shard1
 https://localhost:7153/faceApi/face_landmark_68_model-shard1
-in the same .json files are available and that is loaded correctly why these 2 files are not loading
+in the same .json files are available and that is loaded correctly why these 2 files are not loading app.UseStaticFiles(); // Keep this if it's already there

+// Add this to allow .shard1 files app.UseStaticFiles(new StaticFileOptions
+{
+    ServeUnknownFileTypes = true,
+    DefaultContentType = "application/octet-stream"
+});